 - Avoid touching your eyes, nose, and mouth.

-- Use a tissue if you are sneezing or coughing, and then discard the used tissue immediately.
+- Use a tissue if you are sneezing or coughing, then discard the used tissue immediately and wash your hands.

 - Clean hard surfaces with a disinfectant.